Do you want to grow more of your own food while spending less time and energy in the garden? You’re in the right place!

 Bill Mollison, the grandfather of permaculture, recognized how perfect the ecosystem was in a rainforest in Tasmania and decided there must be a way to design systems that function just as well.
 Permaculture was born.

-What’s Inside Permaculture Gardening?
+What’s Inside this Permaculture Design Mini-Course?

-This eBook includes an overview of the important aspects of permaculture design and implementation.
+The eBook includes an overview of the important aspects of permaculture design and implementation.
 If you want something that’s easy to follow, this guide is for you.
 Here’s what you’ll learn:

 - Permaculture design principles